Toku’s Customer Engagement Report 2022 has striking insights into how consumers are responding to the barrage of scam calls and SMS in Singapore.

 Companies also use SMS and automated voice calls to confirm whether a customer is home so that delivery routing can be adjusted on-the-fly.
 This saves valuable time, and reduces costs, for companies who seek to continually optimise the delivery workflow.

 An IT savvy middle-class has facilitated the need for competitiveness in the CEP industry.
 This can be seen in the availability of delivery options available for consumers.
-While deliveries are traditionally performed by courier shippers such as DHL or FedEx, the rise of crowd-shipping has empowered the efficient delivery of products using non-traditional means.
+While deliveries are traditionally performed by courier delivery providers such as DHL or FedEx, the rise of crowd-shipping has empowered the efficient delivery of products using non-traditional means.

 Crowd-shippers are mobile app-driven transport companies—such as Gojek, Uber, Grab and Lyft—that leverage underutilised vehicles to pick up & deliver parcels on pre-booked routes.
 For example, while en route to pick up a customer, a Gojek car can stop to pick up a parcel for delivery.
 Later in the day, the driver can deliver the package when the destination aligns with another customer pick-up point.